-Since I have been doing training on deliverabilityThere is always a part that is rarely done by my marketing friends...
+Since I have been doing training on deliverabilityThere's always one part that's rarely done by my marketing friends...
 Testing your e-mail before sending it to your subscribers.
-If some clearly don't have the time to do it, others would like to do it but don't know what to test...
+While some clearly don't have the time to do it, others would like to but don't know what to test...
 Hence this article!

 Why test an e-mail?